- Bag or container

 - Letter cards*

-The children will help the mouse make a mess as they recognize and name the uppercase letter M and the lowercase letter m.
+The children that they will help the mouse make a mess as they recognize and name the uppercase letter M and the lowercase letter m.

 Make a mess

-- Show the children the mouse and the tray and explain that the mouse wants to make a mess with the letter M.
+- Show the children the mouse (see below) and the tray and explain that the mouse wants to make a mess with the letter M.

-- Have the children take turns selecting letter cards from the bag or container.
+- Let children take turns selecting letter cards (see below) from the bag or container.

 - Have each child identify the letter that he or she chose, and then ask, “Does ___ go in the mouse’s mess?”